anubhavsrivastava/react-lineicons/README.md

 | effect   | String | 'spin', 'tada', 'flashing', 'burst', 'fade-left', 'fade-right', 'fade-up', 'fade-down' | Additional effect on icon                                                                              |

 Any other prop would directly be applied as on the root element (useful for a11y).

 ---

+## Using the Pro version of LineIcons

+This module only works with free version of lineicons.
+To use the Pro version, please use the download section from your lineicons dashboard.

+---